-This series features the character from Spenser for Hire.
+This series features the character from Spencer: For Hire (1985).
 This time he is the star.
-We find Hawk now in Washington.
-D.C., and there he is called upon to help those who need his help...
+We find Hawk now in Washington, D.C., and there he is called upon to help those who need his help...

-This series features the character from Spenser for Hire.
+This series features the character from Spencer: For Hire (1985).
 This time he is the star.
-We find Hawk now in Washington.
-D.C., and there he is called upon to help those who need his help or whose lives may be in danger.
-Also people from his past come calling to settle old scores or to collect/settle old debts.Written by
+We find Hawk now in Washington, D.C., and there he is called upon to help those who need his help or whose lives may be in danger.
+Also people from his past come calling to settle old scores or to collect or settle old debts.Written by

 12 of 12 people found this review helpful.

 Was this review helpful to you?